exakat/exakat-docs/Reference/Rules.rst

 Missing Typehint
 ++++++++++++++++

- No typehint was found for this parameter, or as a return type for the function.
+ No typehint was found for a parameter, a return type for a method or a property.

 void is considered a specified typehint, and is not reported here.